kescherCode/MultiCube/README.md

 # MultiCube
-A small C# console application to display multiple cubes in windows, based on <a href="https://github.com/filthycoding/RotatingCube">previous project of mine</a>.
+A small C# console application to display multiple cubes in windows, based on <a href="https://github.com/filthycoding/RotatingCube">a previous project of mine</a>

 Controls: